 The forecast quantiles and observations versus forecast median graph compares forecasts with observed data.
 The grey diagonal line shows a 1:1 relationship between the forecast median and the forecast or observed value.
 The forecast [0.10, 0.90] quantile range should generally increase with forecast median and be consistent with the observed values.
 The forecast quantile range shows how wide or narrow the forecast is.

-In the forecast quantiles and observations versus year plots the pink dots indicate the observed value, the darker blue lines are the interquartile range and the light blue lines are the [0.1, 0.9] quantile range.
+In the forecast quantiles and observations versus year plots, the pink dots indicate the observed value, the dark blue lines are the interquartile range, and the light blue lines are the 5th to 95th percentile range.
 There should not be any obvious trend with time in the relationship between the forecasts and the observed values.

 - Why are climate indices used to predict streamflow?

-A method has been developed to select predictors of streamflows for the BJP modelling approach to seasonal streamflow prediction at multiple sites.
+A method has been developed to select predictors of streamflows for the BJP modelling approach to seasonal streamflow prediction.
 The predictor selection method seeks to identify reliable predictors that produce skilful predictions.
 An important outcome should be that the selected predictors are consistent with our understanding of the physical hydrological and climate systems.
 The method selects predictors that give the largest improvement in prediction accuracy and are supported by statistical evidence.

-The majority of the climate indices used in the BJP modelling system are related to ocean temperature but there are several related to atmospheric pressure and one related to upper winds.
+The majority of climate indices used in the BJP modelling system are related to sea surface temperature, but there are several related to atmospheric pressure and one related to upper winds.